qqax/cleaning-objects/README.md

 }
 */
 ```
-You can also create an array specifying which data types you want to exclude from processing:
+You can also create an array specifying which data types or values you want to exclude from processing:

 ```javascript
 cleanObject(obj, [`array`, `string`, `null`, `undefined`, `NaN`, `Infinity`, 'emptyObject', 'embeddedObject']);